krause197/pingPong-Project/README.md

  * Example input: 15
  * Example output: [1,2,"ping",4,"pong","ping",7,8,"ping","pong",11,"ping",13,14,"pingpong"]

-* Program will reset and return new set of numbers with each user input.ß
+* Program will reset and return new set of numbers with each user input.

 ## Setup/Installation Requirements